 Kathy Griffin, describing how disappointed her Catholic mother was with her Emmy award speech: "Kathleen, why'd ya have ta tell Jesus to suck it, gawddamnit?
 I can't even show my face at church, fer Christ's sake!
 Damn, Kathleen, don't be so rude!"

 As the late, great, George Carlin put it, "So I say live and let live.
 That's my motto: Live and let live.
 Anyone who can't go along with that, take 'em outside and shoot the motherfucker.
 It's a simple philosophy, but it's always worked in our family."

 One of Kenny Everett's running characters was 'Mr. Angry of Mayfair', a city gent who would usefully appear to complain about the filth on TV, only to reveal at the end that he was dressed in women's underwear.

 Movie critic Richard Roeper, jokingly.
 Watch out for the end of his The Greatest Movie Ever Sold review, right after saying "I mean, come on, some of us still have our integrity!"

-In the first time presenting a show on commericial television Andrew Denton pretends to ring up the head of the network to complain about how often the ad breaks are.
-He was formally on the Australian government-run ABC which has no ad breaks.
+In the first time presenting a show on commercial television, Andrew Denton pretends to ring up the head of the network to complain about how often the ad breaks are.
+He was formerly on the Australian government-run ABC which has no ad breaks.
 We only hear his part of the conversion and it ends like this:

-<turns to camera> And we'll be back after these important messages
+Andrew Denton: They make how much money? [turns to camera] And we'll be back after these important messages.